 Pursuant to the Water Code section 13228 designation between the Santa Ana Water Board and the San Diego Regional Water Quality Control Board (see Finding II.A.3.b), the Cities of Murrieta and Wildomar are expected to continue to participate in the Lake Elsinore and Canyon Lake TMDL Task Force.

+As defined in the Basin Plan

+As defined in the Basin Plan

 Inland Empire Utilities Agency.
 2020 Urban Water Management Plan, Kennedy Jenks, June 29, 2021